 2. Non-kinetic weapons "Earth - space."
 Here, Harrison includes various jamming systems for satellite communications or radio engineering or radar reconnaissance systems, systems aimed at tricking intelligence tools, systems that allow to blind and spoil equipment temporarily or permanently, for example, laser or microwave.
 As well as "cyber attacks", that is, hacking communication channels and control devices.
 Many countries have this potential, including the USA, Russia, China and Iran, Harrison believes.

 3. Kinetic weapons "Space - space".
-That is, satellites that physically intercept other satellites in order to destroy them, at the same time as with the loss of the interceptor itself, which also explodes, or due to the use of weapons by this interceptor without its loss - say, missiles, guns, laser systems, etc.
+That is, satellites that physically intercept other satellites in order to destroy them, with the loss of the interceptor itself, which also explodes, or due to the use of weapons by this interceptor without losing it - say, rockets, cannons, laser systems, etc.